 Source and destination values are combined according to the blend equation, quadruplets of source and destination weighting factors determined by the blend functions, and a constant blend color to obtain a new set of R, G, B, and A values, as described below.

-Each of these floating-point values is clamped to [0, 1] and converted back to a fixed-point value in the manner described in section 2.14.9.
+If the color buffer is fixed-point, the components of the source and destination values and blend factors are clamped to [0, 1] prior to evaluating the blend equation.
+If the color buffer is floating-point, no clamping occurs.
 The resulting four values are sent to the next operation.

 Blending is dependent on the incoming fragment's alpha value and that of the corresponding currently stored pixel.
-Blending applies only in RGBA mode; in color index mode it is bypassed.
-Blending is enabled or disabled using Enable or Disable with the symbolic constant BLEND.
-If it is disabled, or if logical operation on color values is enabled (section 4.1.10), proceed to the next operation.
+Blending applies only in RGBA mode; and only if the color buffer has a fixed-point or floating-point format.
+In color index mode, or if the color buffer has an integer format, proceed to the next operation.